bakkerjoeri/mariafermentos/content/pages/about.md

 ---
 title: About
 content: >-
-  Hi there, and welcome to my fermentation and website.
-Bear with me, the site is under construction.
-In the meantime, here you have a photo fo me doing what I love the most: sniffing bread.
+  Hi there!
+Thanks for stopping by, and welcome to my foods and fermentation website.
+Bear with me while the site is under construction.
+While I come up with a better introduction and a few posts, here you have a photo fo me doing what I love the most: sniffing bread.
 Joke, it's eating the bread of course.
 ---